Ecotricity: Solar

 Ecotricity also produces solar energy, with its first "sun park" opening in 2011.
 In April 2016 it bought SunEdison's UK business supplying domestic solar panels.
+In 2025, Ecotricity was granted planning permission for a solar park at Heckington Fen, Lincolnshire, which will provide 600MW of solar energy and 400MW of battery storage.

 Gas

-From May 2010 it became the first UK company to supply eco-friendly gas, produced in the Netherlands by anaerobic digestion of sugar beet waste and in 2015 it was planning to have its own digesters fed by locally sourced grass from marginal land of grade 3 or poorer by 2017.
+In May 2010, Ecotricity became the first UK company to supply eco-friendly gas, produced in the Netherlands by anaerobic digestion of sugar beet waste.
+In 2015, the company was planning to have its own digesters fed by locally sourced grass from marginal land of grade 3 or poorer by 2017.
 The first of these would have produced 78.8GWh a year from 75,000t of grass and forage rye silage.

-In August 2015 Ecotricity announced plans to build an anaerobic digester at Sparsholt College in Hampshire that would take grasscuttings from local farms and supply the resulting six megawatts of gas to the grid with the overall aim of training students in the technology.
+In August 2015, Ecotricity announced plans to build an anaerobic digester at Sparsholt College in Hampshire that would take grass cuttings from local farms and supply the resulting six megawatts of gas to the grid with the overall aim of training students in the technology.
 This joined the first announced in Gloucestershire in April and was followed by a third three megawatt plant announced in August in Somerset.

-On 25 April 2016 planning permission for the site at Sparsholt College was refused.
+On 25 April 2016, planning permission for the site at Sparsholt College was refused.
 In July 2016, a new application was made to build the facility at the college site, which was approved in October 2016.
 The new proposal included "[...] new and revised traffic data and assessment, new traffic plans to keep vehicle movements away from Sparsholt village and a commitment to protect local road infrastructure.".
 Also, "[Ecotricity] consulted representatives of the nearby parish councils and incorporated their requests, wherever possible into the routing plans and operational controls."

-By the start of 2019 the company had not built any biogas plants but still intended to do so.
+By the start of 2019, the company had not built any biogas plants but still intended to do so.